torvalds/linux/Documentation/gpu/automated_testing.rst

-If your code changes make it possible to run more tests (by solving reliability issues, for example), you can remove tests from the flakes and/or skips lists, and then the expected results if there are any known failures.
+If your code changes make it possible to run more tests (by solving reliability issues, for example), you can remove tests from the flakes and/or skips lists, and then the expected results if there are any kanalwn failures.

 If there is a need for updating the version of IGT being used (maybe you have added more tests to it), update the IGT_VERSION variable at the top of the